Dominhthai/BCGM/README.md

- # BCGM - A combined Approach in solving Imbalanced MultiModal Problem in Emotion Recognition
+ # BCGM - A combined approach for solving Imbalance in MultiModal Emotion Recognition problem.

 ## Code instruction